jasonbayton/11ty/_src/android/android-enterprise-faq/what-happens-unregistering-zt-device.md

   key: "What happens if a device is unregistered from the zero-touch console?"
   order: 42000
 ---
 This action results in the device being irreversibly removed from zero-touch management.
 Please contact the device reseller to add it back in.
-The IMEI or serial (WiFi only devices) will be required.
+The IMEI or serial (Wi-Fi only devices) will be required.

 Any currently-enrolled devices will not be impacted until they are factory reset.